 Instructions

-- In a large skillet over medium heat, cook the diced onion and ground beef together.
-Cook until the beef is fully browned and the onion is translucent (about 8-10 minutes).
-Drain any excess grease from the skillet.
+- In a large skillet over medium heat, cook the ground beef and onion for 8-10 minutes, breaking up the beef as it cooks, until the beef is browned and the onion is tender.
+Drain any excess grease.

 Make in a Skillet